andrew2loo/RethinkBI/README.md

 npm run dist     # package app via electron-builder
 ```

+If dev doesn't open a window:
+- Ensure port 5173 is free (Vite dev server)
+- On Windows PowerShell, run: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned` if scripts are blocked

 **First run tips**
 - Use **Data → Import** to load a CSV/Excel/Parquet file.
 A table appears in the schema pane.
 - Add a **Visual** from the canvas.
 Set encodings (x/y/color) in the right pane.